-In spring, during periods of dry weather, we often see an
+In summer, during periods of dry weather, we often see an

 increase in fires in our public spaces, such as in parks & on